 Dr. Don Brandon (J.G.
 Patterson) has lost his wife to a car accident.
 We hear about it over a transistor radio while swans frolic in a lake.
 In narration that sounds similar to Elvis Presley’s spoken word section in “Are You Lonesome Tonight,” the good doctor decides he’s going to bring his wife back from the dead.
 He digs the body up, wraps her in foil, and attaches electrodes to her.
 She catches on fire!
 He gives up!
 And smokes a lot of cigarettes.
 Next logical step?
 Why of course!
 Seduce some girls (despite Dr. Gore’s gargantuan comb-over and numerous facial growths), kill them, and take the most attractive parts from each to create a perfect woman.
 Her name is Ellen.
 There is also a hunchback.
 His name is Greg.

 Where to begin?
-Amidst nonsensical and frequent jump cuts, an amazing electronic and organ-based score, and ghastly, but theatrical looking gore, you STILL have J.G.
+Amidst nonsensical and frequent jump cuts, an amazing electronic and organ-based score, and ghastly, but theatrical-looking gore, you STILL have J.G.
 Patterson’s giant head and hilarious musical interludes with country singer Bill Hicks.
-Dialogue is insane and hilarious.
 Doctor Gore is a fantastically bizarre movie and should be heralded as a classic.
 You’ll laugh, cringe, and drop your jaw.
 I had a blast watching this film.

 Now, forget about the gore and spooky stuff.
 How To Make A Doll is a film that’s so odd, so strangely concocted, that it defies categorization.
 There’s no rhyme or reason and I can’t begin to figure out what this movie is aiming for.
 Comedy?
 Sci-fi?
 Nudie-cutie with no nudity?
 I think it may have been filmed on another planet.